Graham-Cat/Log-Tower-Generator/walkthrough/03_pattern_finding.md

 which leads to the formula:

 $$\Gamma_n = G_n - \sum_{k=0}^{n-1} \binom{n}{k} F_k \Gamma_{n-k-1}$$

-This recursive engine is the beating heart of the Log-Tower generator.

 Since $\Gamma_0$ is the binomially-weighted $h_\text{n-1}$ -coefficient of $A_\text{nG}$ and $\Gamma_1$ is that of the $h_\text{n-2}$ -coefficient, and so on,